 The Duke MD Program is committed to supporting our faculty in their educational roles.

-This is the recommended place to start for all faculty.
-The Handbook includes MD Curriculum Overview, MD Policies and Procedures, How Duke Supports Students, How Duke Supports Faculty.
+The Duke MD Program Faculty Handbook is the recommended place to start for all faculty.
+The Handbook includes topics regarding the MD Curriculum Overview, MD Policies and Procedures, How Duke Supports Students and How Duke Supports Faculty.

 To access the Policy on the Appropriate Treatment of Learners and to learn more about mistreatment reporting, please access the Reporting Mistreatment and Misconduct resources.